Barry Forde

-Barry Ricardo Forde (born 17 September 1976) is a former Barbadian track cyclist.
+Barry Ricardo Forde (born 17 September 1976) is a Barbadian former track cyclist.
 Forde was banned for two years and two months after testing positive for Testosterone on 28 October 2005.

 He returned to competition after his ban, but Forde later failed a urine test for Erythropoietin (EPO) in September 2010.
 Forde was given a UCI Life Ban and as a result announced his retirement in March 2011.

 He currently resides and works in Berlin Germany with his wife, interior designer Ji-Young Choi-Forde.